ac3915/brightwheel_takehome/README.md

 - finish creating intermediate model of salesforce leads
 - identify that ID fields are unique to determine if an ID needs to be created
 - use modified date (or create one if not available) to determine if changes have been made
+- rename source to something actually useful but sake of speed, kept as is

 Future work
 - Incremental model instead of pulling full refresh to determine if changes have been made